UX Design Processes

 3. Collaboration and Communication

-The UX design process fosters collaboration among various teams.
-These include design, development and marketing.
-As teams work together from the early stages of a design process, this cross-functional approach can ensure that the product aligns with business goals and user expectations.
+A good UX design process nurtures strong collaboration among various teams—and these include design, development and marketing.
+As teams work together from the early stages of a design process, this cross-functional approach is a major plus.
+It’s something that can make sure that the product really aligns with business goals and user expectations.

 UX Designer and Author of Build Better Products and UX for Lean Startups, Laura Klein explains the value of cross-functional teams: